 Patients who have severe aortic stenosis (a narrowing of the valve that restricts blood flow) and are considered high risk or non-operable for open-heart surgery may be candidates for the transcatheter aortic valve replacement (also known as TAVR or TAVI) procedure.

 During this procedure, physicians use minimally invasive techniques to implant a new heart valve without open-heart surgery.
-Physicians use a transfemoral (from the leg) or transapical (through the chest) approach, by inserting a transcatheter heart valve that is mounted and crimped onto a balloon delivery catheter.
+Physicians use a transfemoral (from the leg), transaxillary (from the shoulder), or transapical (through the chest) approach, by inserting a transcatheter heart valve that is mounted and crimped onto a balloon delivery catheter.
 It is then threaded through the patient’s circulatory system and directly into the heart’s pumping chamber.

 Upon reaching the site of the patient’s diseased heart valve, the balloon expands, and the transcatheter heart valve is deployed across the patient’s diseased valve.
 This procedure is performed on a beating heart, meaning that there is no need for a cardiopulmonary bypass and its associated risks.

 Transcatheter aortic valve replacement has been proven to have superior safety and efficacy and is currently approved by the US Food and Drug Administration for patients with aortic valve stenosis that are at high or extreme risk for open-heart surgery.
 Healthier patients may have an opportunity to receive transcatheter aortic valve replacement through one of our ongoing clinical studies.